erlaan/dagensord/_posts/2018-10-19-pratkvarn.md

 ### Examples

 > * Linda kan aldrig vara tyst, hon är en pratkvarn som bara maler på.
-> * Linda can never be quiet, shit is a chatterbox that just keeps on going.
+> * Linda can never be quiet, she is is a chatterbox that just keeps on going.